+,

-Confirm the details of the rea mote flu) iid you a re using g to fill f he bottle e(s)
+Confirm the details of the re mote flu ) iid you a re usinç g to fill t he bott le(s)

 Туре Conc.
 Cassettes Cycles Days

 100.0% 0 0 0

-Lot n umber (optional))
+Lot n umber ( optional 6 )

-ОК Ca incel
+ок Ca ncel

 - Confirm that the reagent type, concentration and history details are correct.
 If not, tap in the appropriate cell and change the value.
 You can also enter the reagent lot number details.
 If you set a new reagent type, the station must have already been set to that type (see 5.3.2.1 Assigning New Reagents to Stations).
-The reagent must be compatible with the retort and bottle residue.

-- 7. Tap OK to start the fill.

-- 8. Scan or enter your ID.
+The reagent must be compatible with the retort and bottle residue. - 7.
+Tap OK to start the fill. - 8.
+Enter your user name.
+You can do this either by: - scanning your ID or the fill or drain to complete, or abandon the process before opening the retort.